Purdue University Black Cultural Center records

 Arrangement

-The Purdue University Black Cultural Center collection is arranged into four series. by document type, then, within "events recordings," by production.
+The Purdue University Black Cultural Center collection is arranged into five series by document type and subject matter.

 Technical Access Information